Jacek91/notesApplication/README.md

 $ npm run start-api (to run the database with notes based on JSON Server) Start new (second) terminal (to run the application)
 $ npm start
+Start your browser and open the following address **http://localhost:7000/**
 ```